3c1u/bf-rs/README.md

 ## Benchmarks

 This table shows the time taken to run the programs on interpreters.
-These results were measured on a MacBook Pro (Mid 2016, i7-6700HQ).
+These results were measured on a MacBook Pro (Late 2016, i7-6700HQ).

 | | bf-rs (v1.0.1) | bf-rs (opt) | [bfc](https://github.com/barracks510/bfc) | [bf02](https://github.com/3c1u/bf-interpreter) |
 |:--|:-|:-|:-|:--|